 Do you need to control what or how much of a given vegetable you receive?

 ——Participating in a CSA does require a sense of adventure.
 It’s a creative process!
 A weekly email to CSA members lets you know what vegetables to expect at that week’s distribution.
 Quantities vary depending on what has matured, how a crop is doing due to weather and other factors.
 Different vegetables are available depending on what time of the season it is.
-When you get home, fresh and beautiful vegetables hopefully inspire you to create from what you have from the CSA, or perhaps experiment, try a new recipe.
+When you get home, fresh and beautiful vegetables inspire you to create from what you have from the CSA, to experiment or try a new recipe.
 Most of the vegetables you receive from the CSA are those you are very familiar with.
-A few vegetables that are less familiar – such as (the famous) kohlrabi or celery root – are available at a couple of the distributions over the course of the entire season.
+A few vegetables may be less so – such as (the famous) kohlrabi or celery root – are only available at a couple of the distributions over the course of the entire season.

 “Now, I love scallions for a snack! “ — Eric, son in a CSA household

-Do you have the patience to work with CSA – that is, patience with yourself to figure how to use the CSA vegetables in the best way for your family?
+Are you willing to figure out how to use the CSA vegetables in the best way for your family?

 Are you looking for a bargain in joining a CSA?
 Is your prime motivation to save money?

 Think carefully about this and be honest with yourself.

 We do not try to persuade you to participate in the CSA to save money.
 If you were to purchase all of the vegetables you receive at the CSA distribution from a locally-owned food outlet, locally-grown and organic – YOU WOULD SAVE MONEY WITH THE CSA!
 But because everyone’s shopping habits – where you purchase fresh produce, what vegetables and in what quantities you purchase them – are naturally different from what you receive at the CSA, a direct comparison is tricky.

 - We grow our vegetables with sustainable, environmentally responsible practices, care for them with every member in mind and with attention to every plant, all of this yielding food full of health.